NicoloToscani/vibration-analysis/README.md

 ## Dataset
-Data was acquired from 3 twin equipment at the same interval time with different operating conditions.
+Data was acquired from 3 twin equipments at the same interval time with different operating conditions.

 These graphs show the measured values from 3 different equipments